Log in with Append Mode or Second Password Authentication for Two-Step Login

 You can view the order of your enrolled devices and the device numbers needed for append mode in your My Two-Step Login Devices window.
 For more information, follow the instructions in Duo Security's Guide to Two-Factor Authentication.

-Use a Second Password Field
+Use the Second Password Field

 Some services don't support a web interface for authentication but do include a second password field to enter the required information to complete the second step to authenticate and log in.